Consuelo de Saint-Exupéry: Portrayal in The Little Prince

 Despite their tumultuous relationship, Antoine kept Consuelo close to his heart.
-Consuelo, who suffers from asthma, is the likely inspiration for the major character in The Little Prince, the prince's petulant, vain, but fragile 'flower', identified as The Rose, whom he protects under glass and with a windscreen on his tiny planet which is named Asteroid B-612.
+Consuelo, who has asthma, is the likely inspiration for the major character in The Little Prince, the prince's petulant, vain, but fragile 'flower', identified as The Rose, whom he protects under glass and with a windscreen on his tiny planet which is named Asteroid B-612.

 Saint-Exupéry's infidelity and doubts about his marriage are symbolised by the field of roses the Prince encounters during his visit to Earth.
 In the novella, The Fox tells The Prince that his Rose is unique and special, because she is the one whom he loves.

 The Prince's home asteroid also possesses three tiny volcanoes, likely inspired by the three volcanoes in the Cordillera de Apaneca volcanic range complex, which are directly visible from Consuelo's home town of Armenia, El Salvador.
 Consuelo's home country is also known as the "Land of Volcanoes".
 The two active volcanoes were inspired by the Santa Ana Volcano and the famous conical-shaped Izalco, which was likely spewing ash and lava when Antoine visited El Salvador.
 The dormant volcano is Cerro Verde.

 One of the active volcanoes in The Little Prince was inspired by El Salvador's Izalco (volcano).
 At the time Antoine visited Consuelo's home town, Izalco was active spewing ash and lava.